 An entity must determine whether to consider each uncertain tax treatment separately or together with one or more other uncertain tax treatments.
 The approach that better predicts the resolution of the uncertainty should be followed.

-The Group is currently assessing the impact of adopting this interpretation in the Group's consolidated financial statements.
+The Company is currently assessing the impact of adopting this interpretation in the Company's financial statements.

 Annual Improvements to PFRSs 2015-2017 Cycle